 14. San Diego Zoo

-Want to go to the zoo but feeling stuck?
+So do you want to go to the zoo but aren't able to schedule time just yet?
 San Diego Zoo Kids has a mind-blowing site with some amazing features.

-The site has live cams of animals your kids will love to see; baboons, pandas, elephants, koalas, penguins, and tigers to name a few.
-It's not just live cams that make this site great.
+The site has live cams of animals your kids will love to see; baboons, pandas, elephants, koalas, penguins, and tigers, to name a few.
+However, it's not just live cams that make this site great.

 15. Monterey Bay Aquarium

 You can also find daily science activities to do right from the comfort of your home.
-If you like some quiet time, you can download their coloring pages too!
+So if you like some quiet time, you can download their coloring pages too!

-The best part?
-They have live cams so your kids can get a front seat view of their favorite sea creatures.
+They also have live cams so your kids can get a front-seat view of their favorite sea creatures.

 16. FarmFood 360